MichaelKim/Hestia/README.md

-# QHacks2017
+# Hestia

-QHacks2017 Project Submission
+A web service to make web apps with rooms quick and simple - QHacks2017 Project Submission